-- No matter what basis is used to uniquely identify end nodes and assign these nodes VLAN membership, packets cannot cross VLAN without a network device performing a routing function between the VLAN. - 2.
-The Wall-mount Managed Switch supports IEEE 802.1Q VLAN.
+No matter what basis is used to uniquely identify end nodes and assign these nodes VLAN membership, packets cannot cross VLAN without a network device performing a routing function between the VLAN.

+The Industrial Managed Switch supports IEEE 802.1Q VLAN.
 The port untagging function can be used to remove the 802.1 tag from packet headers to maintain compatibility with devices that are tag-unaware.